 Christopher Marks is consistently praised by reviewers for “style and assurance” and “musicality [that] seems to flow effortlessly”.
 With his series of recordings of music by Seth Bingham and his many performances on historic American instruments, he has gained a reputation as an expert in American organ music old and new.

 Marks is a Professor in the Glenn Korff School of Music at University of Nebraska-Lincoln, where he also serves as Associate Dean of the Hixson-Lied College of Fine and Performing Arts and Interim Director of the Johnny Carson School of Theatre and Film.
-He has taught organ, music theory, and performance practice.
-From 1999 to 2006, he taught organ and served as University Organist at Syracuse University.
+He has taught organ, music theory, and performance practice, and previously taught organ and served as University Organist at Syracuse University.
 An active proponent of new music, Marks has premiered a number of commissioned organ works.
 His diverse stylistic interests also steer him towards a variety of other repertoire, with a recent interest in American organ music of the late 19th and early 20th centuries.
 Equally comfortable with solo and collaborative playing, he has performed with ensembles such as the Boston Brass, Ethos Percussion Group, and Lincoln’s Symphony Orchestra.
 He holds degrees from University of Richmond (B.M., piano), University of Illinois at Urbana-Champaign (M.M., piano and M.M., organ), and the Eastman School of Music (D.M.A., organ), where he studied with Michael Farris.
 His performances have garnered him top prizes in competitions, including the Arthur Poister Competition, the San Marino Competition, the Fort Wayne Competition, and the Mader Competition.

 Marks' recording entitled Discoveries was made on the historic Walter Holtkamp organ at Syracuse University and represents his varied musical interests, featuring music spanning four centuries that is rarely performed and recorded.
 His latest recording project involves the organ music of Seth Bingham (1882-1972), who was a prominent New York composer, teacher, and church musician.
 Three critically acclaimed volumes of this series are complete and are available from the Raven label at www.RavenCD.com